Udayanraje Bhosale

-Udayanraje Bhosale (born 24 February 1966) is an Indian politician serving as a member of the Loksabha, the lower house of the Parliament of India, from Maharashtra since 2024 from Satara.
+Udayanraje Bhosale (born 24 February 1966) is an Indian politician serving as a member of the Lok Sabha, the lower house of the Parliament of India, from Maharashtra since 2024 from Satara.
 He is a member of the Bharatiya Janata Party.

-Bhosale is the 13th holder of the titulary title of Chhatrapati which was adopted by the Maratha king Shivaji Bhosale upon his coronation in 1674.
+Bhosale is the 13th holder of the titulary title of Chhatrapati which was adopted by the Maratha king Chhatrapati Shivaji Bhosale upon his coronation in 1674.

 He is addressed as Chhatrapati by some in the media, however the title is entirely ceremonial and in the role of a pretender.

 Personal life

 Bhosale was born in Nashik to Pratapsingh and Kalpanaraje.
 He studied Production Engineering.
 He married Damayantiraje on 20 November 2003.
 They have a son and a daughter.